tuxfight3r/puppet_adauth/README.markdown

 ##Module Description

-The puppet_adauth module is supposed to make AD authentication of linuxboxes against AD really simple for redhat/centos boxes.
+The puppet_adauth module is supposed to make Active Directory authentication of linuxboxes really simple for redhat/centos boxes.

 ### Prerequisites